Hyperdeterminants from the $E_8$ Discriminant: Restrictions of discriminants of Lie algebras

-The adjoint variety $X_G^{ad}$ is the unique closed orbit for the adjoint action on $\PP \mathfrak{g}$.
-Duals of adjoint varieties are hypersurfaces \cite{TevelevJMS}, and as such, are defined by a single (up to scale) irreducible homogeneous polynomial, which we call the $G$-\emph{discriminant}.
+with $v$ a highest weight vector of $\g$.
+The adjoint variety $X_G^{\text{ad}}$ is the unique closed orbit for the adjoint action on $\PP \g$.
+More generally suppose $V_\lambda$ is an irreducible $G$-module with highest weight $\lambda$, and highest weight vector $v_\lambda \in V_\lambda$.
+Consider the \emph{homogeneous variety} $G.v_\lambda = G/P$, where $P$ is the stabilizer of $v_\lambda \in V_\lambda$.
+Then \cite[Claim~23.52]{FultonHarris} says that $G/P$ is the unique closed orbit of $G$ acting on $V_\lambda$.
+Duals of adjoint varieties are hypersurfaces \cite{TevelevJMS}, and as such, are defined by a single (up to scale) irreducible homogeneous polynomial, the $G$-\emph{discriminant}, denoted $\Delta_G$ (instead of $\Delta_{X^{\text{ad}}_G}$).